hukhho/python-email-validator/README.md

 ```

 ## Usage
-To use the script, follow these steps
+To use the script, follow these steps:

 Step 1: Clone the repository
 Clone the repository to your local machine using the following command: